corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ## Customers of the Payments Agent

-As the Payments Agent, you can consider members of your network who wish to make payments as your **Customers**.
+As the Payments Agent, you can consider members of your network who wish to make payments as your **customers**.
 In this documentation, any reference to a customer or customer ID refers to members of a network who wish to make payments using Corda Payments with you as their Payments Agent.

 Before you can create accounts for a party on your network, you must add them as a customer.